 The Best Christmas Books for Kids Evoke the Magic of the Holiday Season

 Christmas books for children are plentiful, that’s for sure!
 There is an abundance of holiday stories published each year around the world, making it seemingly impossible to wade through them all.

 But this list?
 The Christmas books for kids on this list are timeless.
 Beautiful.
 Diverse.

 They are pure magic.

 Perhaps even more importantly, they show a diverse array of families celebrating the holiday in their own vibrant homes, whether here or around the world.
-What a wonderful way to show children the similarities they have to families of all colors, backgrounds and sizes as they celebrate this joyous holiday, as well as the amazing unique traditions make every celebration special.
+What a wonderful way to show children the similarities they have to families of all colors, backgrounds, and sizes, as well as the amazing unique traditions that make every celebration special.

-There are so many Christmas books out there, that putting together this list seemed like a daunting first.
-But when I began looking through piles and piles of stories, it’s not hard to find what sticks out and which books are destined to become modern classics.
+There are so many Christmas books out there, that putting together this list seemed like a daunting task.
+But when I began looking through piles and piles of stories, it was not hard to find what sticks out and which books are destined to become modern classics.